ChrisCummins/pip-db/Documentation/Log.md

 required.
 * Weekly meetings are essential, 10:30 on Thursdays.

-**TODO:**
+TODO:

 1. Read up on RUP.
 2. Contact Darren to arrange meeting.
 3. Read about git and MySQL (http://ben.kulbertis.org/2011/10/synchronizing-a-mysql-database-with-git-and-git-hooks/).

-**Unified Process**

-The Unified Software Development Process is an iterative and incremental software development process framework.
+Unified Process - The Unified Software Development Process is an iterative and incremental software development process framework.
 The basis of the process is that it is a use case driven iterative and incremental process, in which Elaboration, Construction and Transition are divided into a series of time boxed phases and iterated upo

-**IBM Rational Unified Process**

-An iterative software development process framework created by IBM (Rational Software Corporation division), which is an implementation of the Unified Process.
+IBM Rational Unified Process - An iterative software development process framework created by IBM (Rational Software Corporation division), which is an implementation of the Unified Process.
 It details six best practises for modern software engineering:

 1. Develop iteratively, with risk as the primary iteration driver
 2. Manage requirements